-On-demand expertise, staffing flexibility, and better control over employment costs are just a few of the many benefits independent talent offer enterprises.
+Independent talent offer enterprises many benefits including on-demand expertise, staffing flexibility, and better control over employment costs.
 Today, an increasing number of Americans are choosing to work independently for the many lifestyle and professional benefits it offers.

-At the same time, the war for talent continues on—there are more job openings than applicants and businesses are having a hard time finding the skilled professionals that they need.
-That’s why, more than ever before, businesses are relying on independent talent for the in-demand skills and professionalism they provide.
+At the same time, businesses are having a hard time finding the skilled professionals that they need.
+That’s why, more than ever before, companies are relying on independent talent for the in-demand skills and professionalism they provide.

-How to Attract, Retain and Re-engage the Best Independent Consultants
+Three Ways to Attract, Retain and Re-engage the Best Independent Talent

 Having a good onboarding process in place is one of the key factors leading to high satisfaction among independent talent.
 In fact, 93% of independents say that having a fast and efficient process for setting them up to work is an important factor in influencing the clients they choose to work with.